effepivi/ICP3038/Labs/Lab-04/README.md

 # Task 2: Create your own class

-You are going to write a new class called "StringInverter".
+You are going to write a new class called `StringInverter`.
 You need 3 extra files:

 1.  `include/StringInverter.h`, the header file defining a class to